 - At least 4 of the 6 elective credit points must be selected from the Nutrition elective list included in the course structure.

 - Up to 2 credit points may be chosen from postgraduate units offered by any faculty of the University (subject to unit rules and approval by the course director).

 - Option A: 1 additional core unit in research and 5 electives (6 credit points in total)

 - Option B: 2 additional core units in research (totalling 4 credit points) and 2 electives (6 credit points in total).

 For students completing both a postgraduate human nutrition course (H511 or H714) and the Graduate Certificate of Public Health Nutrition (H517), a maximum of 2 credit points of credit for prior learning can be shared between both awards.

 Course structure applies for students who commenced in 2015 onwards.
 Students who commenced prior to 2015 should refer to previous online Handbooks or consult your course enrolment officer.

-Students who have previously completed H511 Graduate Certificate of Human Nutrition from 2015 onwards will be granted preclusions for HSN701, HSN702, HSN749 and HSN735.
+From 2015 onwards, students who completed an undergraduate degree from a non-cognate area and have completed H511 Graduate Certificate of Human Nutrition, will be granted preclusions for HSN701, HSN702, HSN749 and HSN735.